top of page

 Mojado – Spanish for wet; a racial slur for an illegal Mexican immigrant who crossed the US/Mexican border by swimming across the Rio Grande

-Mota – Literally means speck; slang for marijuana
+Mota – Speck; slang for marijuana

-Naranjas – Literally means oranges; nope
+Naranjas – Oranges; nope

 Niño envuelto – Mexican jelly roll made with strawberry jam and grated coconut

-¡No mames! – Derives from the word mamar meaning ‘suck’; a vulgar or informal way to say you’re kidding; stop messing around; no way
+No mames – Derives from the word mamar meaning ‘suck’; a vulgar or informal way to say you’re kidding; stop messing around; no way

 Novia, La – Bride; girlfriend